Filter tracked data

-By default, the Digital Experience Cloud connector tracks all interactions regardless of whether the contact who completed the interaction is an internal employee or a customer who browsed your site.
+By default, the Digital Experience Cloud connector tracks all interactions regardless of whether the visitor who completed the interaction is an internal employee or a customer or prospect who browsed your site.
 In some cases, such a mix of internal and external data may jeopardize the accuracy of your statistics, scoring models, and reports.

 RECOMMENDATION: We recommend that you consider carefully what kind of data you want included in your actual statistics and reports.
 Basically, consider who else, apart from your customers, will browse your site and whether this may result in contaminating your data.

 We recommend that you set up your traffic filters as early as possible as historical data cannot be retroactively removed from your statistics.

 Following are some examples of other parties, apart from your customers, that may affect collected data and statistics:

 Use traffic filters

 To filter data and define which visitors to exclude from tracking and statistics, you filter the visitors based on IP address or IP range, so that you do not spam your live data with test accounts and interactions.
 This includes interactions from the parties, described in the previous section, as well as network segment of public IP address.
 In addition, by default, DEC excludes junk traffic, caused by bots and spiders, such as:

 - Google bot

 - All other user agents, containing 'crawler' in their names

 - All other user agents, containing 'spider' in their names